BenGladman/Towser/README.md

-# Telnet in the browser using signalR #
+# Telnet in the browser using SignalR #

 **Towser** is an application to allow access to telnet services from the browser.
 An telnet client runs on an IIS web server, and a terminal emulator runs in the browser.
 These two components communicate using SignalR.